rcos/CSCI-4470-OpenSource/Modules/01.Introduction/Lab-Introduction.md

-# Lab 01 - Friday May 24th, 2019 (in class lab)
+# Lab 01 - Friday January 29th, 2021 (in class lab)

 ## Github, Linux Command Line Instructions, Regular Expressions and Visual Programming

 ***Maintain a repository on github for all your lab work.
 Inside, you should create a markdown page (lab01.md) for this lab's work.
 You will be graded by the beginning of the next lab.
 To submit this assignment, create a text file with 2 lines.
 The first line should be a link to your github repository and the second link should be the link to your Lab 1 entry.
-Submit this as the only file to [Submitty](https://submitty.cs.rpi.edu/index.php?semester=u19&course=csci4961&component=navigation).***
+Submit this as the only file to [Submitty](https://submitty.cs.rpi.edu/courses/s21/csci4470).***

 > Markdown syntax is [here](https://help.github.com/articles/basic-writing-and-formatting-syntax/) and [here](https://guides.github.com/features/mastering-markdown/)